Your Mental Roadblocks

 - The idea that smoking meant being grown up, being an adult.

 - The need to be accepted or the fear of being rejected when other teenagers offered you a cigarette.

 That’s what it comes down to: to try it is to adopt it!
-Nicotine gets you hooked very quickly (see the Smoking and Nicotine section).
+Nicotine gets you hooked very quickly (see the mental roadblock, I Panic at the Idea of Quitting Smoking).
 By the time you find out, it’s already too late...
 That’s when the idea that it’s our own choice seems reassuring...